-The Newfoundland & Labrador RSP's insurance products are standard automobile insurance contracts within Newfoundland & Labrador.
-All of the insurance products issued by members and ceded to the Newfoundland & Labrador RSP contain significant insurance risk, and there are no financial risks that are required to be presented separately.
+The Newfoundland and Labrador RSP's insurance products are standard automobile insurance contracts within Newfoundland and Labrador.
+All of the automobile insurance contracts issued by members and ceded to the Newfoundland and Labrador RSP contain significant insurance risk, and there are no financial risks that are required to be presented separately.